spectrasecure/arise/arise-source/posts/ci-xml-reserved-characters/index.md

 ---- END ARISE \\ DO NOT MODIFY THIS LINE ---->

-# Test Suite - XML Reserved Characters
+# CI Test Suite - XML Reserved Characters

 This post tests if we are properly filtering XML reserved characters in page metadata.